fuse-lang/fuse-lang.github.io/_docs/basics/2-variables.md

 The second part of it is the name of our variable which should follow the [variable naming rules](#naming).

-All values in Lua are `first-class` values.
+All values in Fuse are `first-class` values.
 It means that we can treat every value type in Fuse is assignable to variables, can be passed to functions, returned as results or get exported from a module.

 In Fuse similar to Lua there are eight basic types: `nil`, `boolean`, `number`, `string`, `function`, `userdata`, `thread` and `table`.
 But in addition to these types we also introduced `ustring` which is a specific type for working with utf8 strings.

 When we

 <a name="naming" />
 ### Variable Naming Rules